JackPu/vue2.x-core-image-upload/README.md

 ## Vue-Core-Image-Upload
 a vue plugin for image upload and crop ( Support 📱 IE9+)

+Vue.js>=2.0,
+this project will be merged to the [project](https://github.com/Vanthink-UED/vue-core-image-upload)

 <img width="360" src="./shots/CORE-IMAGE-UPLOAD-LOGO.png" />

 if you use vue.js(1.x), you should go [here](https://github.com/Vanthink-UED/vue-core-image-upload)